grt192/GRT2022/WRITEUP.md

 **Editor's note:** Hello!
 This writeup was mostly (entirely) written by local controls nerd Kevin Yu.
 Sorry for getting it out so late; after comps I was bogged down with projects and SAT prep and AP testing and the motivation to finish this never really came back.
-I'm not really qualified to write about vision, but every subsystem should be covered minus internals and climb, whose sections I never really got around to writing (sorry!).
-This document certainly isn't as polished as I initially envisioned it as being, but I hope that even without a few subsystems this makes for an interesting read.
+I'm not really qualified to write about vision, but every subsystem should be covered minus internals, whose section I never really got around to writing (sorry!).
+If I got anything wrong (especially on the mechanical side of things) please let me know!
+This document certainly isn't as polished as I initially envisioned it as being, but I hope that even missing a few sections it makes for an interesting read.

 PS: [these are all my photos from the 2021-2022 GRT year](https://photos.app.goo.gl/oX13EjArwBHoDxhK8).
 Maybe it'll be interesting seeing things from a controls member's perspective, who knows.